HL7/fhirpath.js/README.md

 and their types.

-A function implementation (e.g. `userInvocationTable.pow.fn`) is a function whose first parameter is an array of resource node values (if `internalStructures` is `true`, this is an array of ResourceNodes see class ResourceNode in src/types.js) or an array of values on which the function is executed, subsequent parameters are the parameters passed to the FHIRPath function (e.g. `pow`).
-If `internalStructures` is `true` then to ensure that you get the value from the `ResourceNode` or the value as is, you can use the `fhirpath.util.valData` or `fhirpath.util.valDataConverted` function (see src/utils.js).
+A function implementation (e.g. `userInvocationTable.pow.fn`) is a function whose first parameter is an array of resource node values or an array of values on which the function is executed, and subsequent parameters are the parameters passed to the FHIRPath function (e.g. `pow`).

 Available parameter types:
 - `Expr` - means that a FHIRPath expression passed to the function will be